Published on October 8, 2019 – Last Updated on March 29, 2022

 Let the feet move.
 Allow them to carry you.
 Let them connect you with this one Earth we all share.

 Another thought will come in.
 Be compassionately gentle with yourself.
 Be non-judgmental.
-Thoughts come and go.
+Ideas come and go.
 Let them go.
 Let them drift on with loving-kindness.
 Return your focus to your step.
-To your connection with all other life.

-When you are done with your walk, stand still and draw in deep, cleansing breaths.
+When you are done walking, stand still and draw in deep, cleansing breaths.
 Give yourself gratitude for engaging in this practice.
 Savor the moments.
-Know that every moment is simply a step in the full journey with which we have been blessed.
+Know that every moment is simply a step in the entire journey with which we have been blessed.

 Check out our walking meditation app.